ajinfajrian/ajin.fajrian/content/posts/kubernetes-high-availability-cluster-with-clustermesh/index.md

 ---
 after long time never had motivation to write a post. recently, i have some interest on high availability. \

-cilium clustermesh can works as active-active high availability cluster, Upon failure, requests can fail over to other clusters.
+cilium clustermesh can works as active-active high availability cluster, upon failure, requests can fail over to other clusters.

 <div align="center">
     <img src="cilium_ha.jpg" alt="cilium high availability cluster">